-So from positioning and messaging to product content and internal communications, we created a checklist that you can follow to make sure that your next launch will be successful and drive demand.
+So from positioning and messaging to product content and internal communications, we created a checklist that you can follow to make sure that your next product launch will be successful and drive demand.

 Pro tip: When you’re doing customer development, you dont need to talk to the entire universe of customers.
 In most cases, 12-15 customer interviews will reveal the majority of the pain points you’d hear from a bigger sample size.

-2) Positioning and Messaging.
-Now it's time to turn all of the notes you took during customer development into something actionable.
+Now it’s time to turn all of the notes you took during customer development into something actionable.